 In accordance with the Regulations and the Rules, the drawing of Category 2 disbursements is subject to the approval of the Creditors' Committee.
-At the first meeting of the Creditors' Committee held on 30 January 2020, a resolution was passed approving the extent of Category 2 disbursements referenced in the JSAs' Proposals and a subsequent resolution was passed during this reporting period, on 22 October 2020, approving the Category 2 disbursements referenced in the JSAs' first progress report.
+At the first meeting of the Creditors' Committee held on 30 January 2020, a resolution was passed approving the extent of Category 2 expenses referenced in the JSAs' Proposals and a subsequent resolution was passed on 22 October 2020 approving the Category 2 expenses in the JSAs' first progress report.

-10. Duration and exit of the Special Administration
+9. Duration and exit of the Special Administration